pratz1988/HomeFoodApp/README.md

  - From a consumer perspective, you can browse all the various services that are available and get all the necessary informaiton about them

 # Tech behind this
-The app is built in Express, Node.js, EJS, HTML, CSS and MongoDB.
+The app is built in Express.js, Node.js, RestFul API, EJS, HTML, CSS and MongoDB.
 It uses 'Bulma' CSS framework.

 # Future enhancements / Known issues